harness/developer-hub/docs/software-engineering-insights/sei-integrations/jenkins/sei-jenkins-use-cases.md

 :::info

-The Harness CI/CD integration in SEI supports numerous other widgets.
+The Jenkins integration in SEI supports numerous other widgets.
 For more recommendations or to explore additional widgets, contact [Harness Support](/docs/software-engineering-insights/sei-support) for guidance.

 :::